 Fine Arts: Our Fine Arts Program is fully integrated with the core curriculum and our students are provided creative outlets to express what they are learning in history, math, literature, and science.

-Travel: Global interactions enliven the learning environment and contribute to students’ understanding of different cultures, the natural world and scientific exploration.
+Travel: Travel enlivens the learning environment and contributes to students’ understanding of the natural world and scientific exploration.

 Technology: With all levels using integrated technology resources, St. Stephen's is dedicated to an educational process that fosters both independent and collaborative work experiences amongst students and faculty.